 CB noted the challenge of implementing processes of this nature is assurance on the efficacy of the processes, and this is often difficult to plan or gauge in advance.
 CB advised it is often not until the process is in operation that its effectiveness can be determined.
 PP agreed and advised the desire of the Programme is commence operation of the process and assess it on an ongoing basis to ensure it is the optimal solution to avoiding the potential negative consequences of a high level of low-level or minor change to the design baseline as parties commence design, build, and test (DBT) activities.
 PP further noted the DA replaces certain BPRWG and TDGW processes, allowing these group to potentially be wound down.

-SJ considered the impacts of the procedure on the Programme Change Control Approach document (DEL171) and believed this must be amended to reflect that change to Design Artefacts may also emanate from this procedure and for this to be approved by the PSG.
+SJ considered the impacts of the procedure on the Programme Change Control Approach document (DEL171) and believed this must be amended to reflect that minor change to Design Artefacts may also be approved via this procedure and for this to be approved by the PSG.
 There was debate over whether the DAG could approve the commencement of the DA without changes to the DEL171 document being in place first.
-PP advised changes to the DEL171 were underway and FM advised the nature of the changes were clarificatory only and did not alter, nor provide any specific vires, for the operation of the DA, or the change control approach.
+PP advised changes to the DEL171 were underway.
+SJ noted that DEL171 defined the approved programme change control process and was clear that this was not the route used for approving change to the baselined design artefacts, including housekeeping change.
+Any change to that principle required a change to the governance framework that underpinned the Programme.

 The Chair summarised the changes required to the Design Change Management Procedure and DA ToR: